 \subsection{Problem scaling}

-The performance of Q-FEM with increasing number of qubits is assessed using the problem defined in Eq.~\eqref{eq:ansatz_testing_ode}.
+The performance of Q-FEM with an increasing number of qubits is assessed using the problem defined in Eq.~\eqref{eq:ansatz_testing_ode}.
 Ansatz 1 was used in the simulations.
+Convergence is assessed when the cost function value is less than a tolerance value of $\hat{C}_p \leq 2.5 \times 10^{-3}$.
 As the problem size increases, the optimization problem becomes increasingly higher-dimensional as the size of the parameter vector also increases.
 Numerical testing revealed that the cost function exhibits barren plateaus, leading to the optimization problem either converging to a local minimum or failing to converge within a reasonable number of iterations, even with global optimizers.
 To solve problems with more than $4$ qubits, we use the classical FEM solution to obtain a good initial guess for the parameters in the ansatz.
 Previous work, such as \cite{renaud2024quantum}, has reported the generation of good initial guesses for various problems using quantum computing.
-This underscores the importance of finding a good initial guess in quantum computing, highlighting the need to design better ansatzes that span the solution space more effectively with as few parameters as possible.
+This underscores the importance of finding a good initial guess, highlighting the need to design better ansatzes that span the solution space more effectively with as few parameters as possible.

-Using the generated initial guesses for parameters in the ansatz, we obtain solutions with the Q-FEM framework for increasing problem sizes, which are in good agreement with the classical solution, as shown in Fig.~\ref{fig:linear_qfem_solution_increasing_qubits_comparison}.
-Achieving the correct solution for increasing problem sizes requires the number of parameters in the variational ansatz to scale with the number of unknowns as shown in Table \ref{tab:ansatz_layer_depth_with_no_of_qubits_linear}.
-Theoretically, the number of parameters needed to guarantee the existence of the correct solution is equal to the size of the linear system.
-In practice, using a larger number of parameters increases the probability of convergence and is required as indicated in Table~\ref{tab:ansatz_layer_depth_with_no_of_qubits_linear}.